Crepe Myrtles with Aphids? It’s a “Sticky Situation”.

 I was inspired to write this blog after a number of emails and queries about what many of us in the garden biz politely refer to as “Honey Dew”.
 Honey Dew is basically a kinder term for the sugar laden Aphid “leavings”, or the many other terms one could use for the sappy mess that falls from Crepe Myrtles when they are under attack from Aphids.
 The problem then becomes how do we prevent them, and when we cannot, how do we treat them?

-If you have done any research at all on this problem you will find a whole host of blogs telling you to throw chemicals at your problems and as usual I am here to implore you to run as far from those blogs as you possibly can as they are doing you, your children, water, pets, plants and our planet a terrible disservice…although I am sure the Chemical companies who sell the poison appreciate the help, as the trends seem to imply that people are wise to them now and going organic which has got to be hurting their bottom line 😉 There are times when chemicals may be necessary (removing Poison Ivy for example), but for the most part, they are a last resort and certainly not where to begin with most pests.
+If you have done any research at all on this problem you will find a whole host of blogs telling you to throw chemicals at your problems and as usual I am here to implore you to run as far from those blogs as you possibly can as they are doing you, your children, water, pets, plants and our planet a terrible disservice.
+While I am sure the Chemical companies who sell the poison appreciate the boost in sales, the trends seem to imply that people are wise to them now and going organic which has got to be hurting their bottom line ;-).
+There are times when chemicals may be necessary (removing Poison Ivy for example), but for the most part, they are a last resort and certainly not where to begin with most pests.
 As the picture above demonstrates beautifully, you are killing the good guys as well as the bad guys with a chemical protocol.
 “Bombing” any plant will result in mass murder of the many bugs, bees or flying insect who happen to find themselves on or in the vicinity.
-So now that I have inundated you with “what not to do’s” , let get to the what should you do’s.

-If the tree is in an area where you are not affected by it, you can leave it alone if you wish to do nothing.
-It might temporarily be unattractive, leafless and sticky, but it will survive and recover fully, returning in the Spring and good as new.
-If the tree is in a space you use and benefit from the shade it provides, like your patio or driveway, you can handle this effectively with “Safer Soap” which can be purchased online at planetnatural.com (and many other online sources), or at your local nursery which is also a great place to get “local” information.
+If the tree is in an area where you are not affected by it, you can just leave it alone.
+It might temporarily be unattractive, leafless and sticky, but it will survive and recover fully, returning in the Spring, good as new.
+If the tree is in a space you use and benefit from the shade it provides, you can handle this effectively with “Safer Soap” which can be purchased online at planetnatural.com (and many other online sources), or at your local nursery which is also a great place to get “local” information.
 For example, it is widely suggested to use “Neem Oil” on Aphids across the blogosphere, but here in Austin Texas, Neem is a cool weather treatment, as you will fry your tree by spraying it with oil in the Pizza Oven we call a Summer day.
 Another great way to control pests in your yard is to let loose the Lady Bugs, Praying Mantis and Lizards to take care of business for you.
-Insects can be ordered online at any number of sources or at the webpage above, at http://www.thebeneficialinsectco.com/, or http://www.naturescontrol.com/controls.html just to name a few.
+Insects can be ordered online at any number of sources or at the webpage above, at http://www.thebeneficialinsectco.com/, or http://www.naturescontrol.com/controls.html and many local nurseries carry then as well.
 An Adult Lady Bug can eat as many as 100 Aphids a day! ( We go back to the chemical abuse again, as if you are using chemicals in your yard you are killing the hired guns you already have.)
 Finally, if you can catch the problem early enough, or your tree is too tall to treat with an organic pest control spray, you can control insects like Aphids, Mealy Bugs and Stink Bugs with a hard blast of water from your hose.
 To control Aphids, be sure to blast the leaves from the underside as that is where the little buggers reside.
-Blast the leaves with a hard spray every couple of days while the problem persists and eventually they will take the hint and move on as the environment becomes less hospitable to “keep shop”.
+Blast the leaves with a hard spray every couple of days in the early morning hours (so the sun dries them during the day) while the problem persists and eventually they will take the hint and move on as the environment becomes less hospitable to “keep shop”.

 Lisa’s Landscape & Design (Like me on Facebook!)